MCFpy/mcf/docs/source/user_guide/common_support.rst

 Common support
 ==============

 Common support is crucial in estimating heterogeneous treatment effects.
 Loosely speaking, it requires that the distributions of the covariates overlap across all treatment arms.
-The :py:class:`~mcf_functions.ModifiedCausalForest` class provides several options to check for and enforce common support.
+The :py:class:`~mcf_main.ModifiedCausalForest` class provides several options to check for and enforce common support.

 Common support checks and adjustments are performed before any causal effects are estimated.
-You can control the type of common support adjustment with the parameter ``cs_type`` of the class :py:class:`~mcf_functions.ModifiedCausalForest`.
+You can control the type of common support adjustment with the parameter ``cs_type`` of the class :py:class:`~mcf_main.ModifiedCausalForest`.
 If you set ``cs_type`` to 0, there is no common support adjustment.

 If you set ``cs_type`` to 1 or 2, common support is enforced based on propensity scores that are estimated with classification forests [1]_.
 The Modified Causal Forest will then remove all observations whose propensity scores lie outside certain cut-off probabilities.
 For a value of 1, which is the default, the cut-off probabilities are determined automatically by the **mcf** package.
 For a value of 2, you can specify the cut-off probabilities yourself using the parameter ``cs_min_p``: Any observation with a propensity score :math:`P(D = m| X)` of less than or equal to ``cs_min_p`` - for at least one treatment arm - will be removed from the data set.